 Perhaps the most common and easily recognized process is deposition this process is employed by the majority of entry level 3D printers.
 Because the parts can be printed directly, it is possible to produce very detailed and intricate objects often with functionality built in and also nullifies the need for assembly.

 The use of 3D printing technology has potential effects on the global economy.
 The shift of production and distribution from the current model to a localized production based on demand, on site, customized production model could potentially reduce the imbalance between export and import between countries.
 3D printing has the potential to create new industries and completely new professions.
 There are opportunities for professional services around 3D printing ranging from new forms of product designers, printer operators and material suppliers to intellectual property legal disputes and settlements.
 Piracy is a current concern related to 3D printing for many IP holders.

 Most of the current demand for 3D printing is industrial in nature.
 According to the latest reports 3D printing market is up to reach $41 billion by 2026.
 3D printing comprises many forms of technologies and materials.
 It is being used in almost all industries you could think of like:

-There are a number of limitations to traditional manufacturing, which is widely been based on human labor and so 3D printing technology is a success as it requires less human labor .
+There are a number of limitations for traditional manufacturing, which is widely been based on human labour and so 3D printing technology is a success as it requires less human efforts .
 However, the world of manufacturing has changed and automated processes such as machining, casting, forming and molding are all new and complex processes that requires machines, computers and robot technology.

 3d printing’s potential is larger than that of Internet.